KennethanCeyer/pycon-kr-2017/README.md

   This codes describe what is generator.

-  You can see and make `range` function by using generator way.
+  You can see and make `range` function by using generator.

   And the another example explains the advantages of the generator in terms of memory savings.